 ReChain is a program that contributes to food security and a sustainable business for farmers.
 Our ambition is to build a showcase 0% loss chain that drives third party businesses to scale proven solutions.

 Nearly 50% of harvested fruit- and vegetables in Kenya is lost before it reaches the customer.
 At the same time, many people suffer from malnutrition and shortages of micronutrients.
 Kenya already is a net importer of many fruit and vegetables and with a third more mouths to feed in 2050 food security should be the no. 1 focus.

 Enviu has the ambition to build 6-10 disruptive, scalable businesses and create a showcase 0% loss value chain

 Professionalizing the food chain with local companies

 To feed a growing world population – while conserving land and other resources – reducing food loss is crucial.
 First of all because of the direct impact: more food reaches the market, leading to increased food security.
 And, perhaps more importantly, because of the indirect impact: it will increase the farmer’s income which will enable him/her to invest in new sustainable and more efficient ways of producing.
-Reducing post-harvest food loss will be a flywheel to driving sustainable change in the Kenyan food system.
+Because the losses takeplace at multiple junctures in the chain, interventions at one point is not enough to radically reduce food loss.

-We are convinced that to solve the problems in the food chain it takes embedded, local, commercial companies in the local chains to make for a lasting change.
-Our mission is to build and scale third party suppliers that radically improve the professionalism and efficiency of domestic fruit and vegetable value chains.
+To solve the problems in the food chain it takes a value chain approach with embedded, local, commercial companies along the whole chain.
+Our mission is to build a showcase value chain taking out all the loss by continuously innovating solutions along the chain.
+Third party businesses will build on the proven solutions in the showcase chain and bring them toscale.
+This approach can radically improve the professionalism and efficiency of domestic fruit and vegetable value chains.

 We are already working on: